 Treating sprains and strains

-If the injury is only minor, you can look after yourself by "avoiding HARM" and using "PRICE therapy".
+If the injury is minor, you can look after yourself by using "PRICE therapy" and "avoiding HARM".
 These are described below.

 PRICE stands for:

-- Protection – protect the injured area from further injury by using a support or (in the case of an ankle injury) wearing shoes that enclose and support your feet, such as lace-ups.
+- Protection – protect the affected area from further injury by using a support or, in the case of an ankle injury, wearing shoes that enclose and support your feet, such as lace-ups.

-- Ice – for the first 48 to 72 hours after the injury, apply ice wrapped in a damp towel to the injured area for 15 to 20 minutes every two to three hours during the day.
-Do not leave the ice on while you are asleep, and do not allow the ice to touch your skin directly, because it could cause a cold burn.
+- Ice – for the first 48 to 72 hours after the injury; apply ice wrapped in a damp towel to the injured area for 15 to 20 minutes every two to three hours during the day.
+Don't leave the ice on while you're asleep, and don't allow the ice to touch your skin directly because it could cause a cold burn.

 - Elevation – keep the injured area raised and supported on a pillow to help reduce swelling.
-If your leg is injured, avoid having long periods of time where your leg is not raised.
+If your leg is injured, avoid long periods of time where your leg isn't raised.

 For the first 72 hours after a sprain or muscle strain, you should avoid HARM.
 This means you should avoid: